Manage Your Grant Award

 Notifying the ONR Grants or Agreements Officer

 Once the awardee completes and submits a MOCAS-ACCS form online, the awardee will receive an email from the system confirming the submission.
-The awardee should forward this email to the ONR Administrative Grants or Agreements Officer.
+The awardee must forward this email to the ONR Administrative Grants or Agreements Officer.
 The notification generated by DFAS/Pay.gov excludes critical posting information a performer may enter.
 Therefore, the performer should also send the ONR Administrative Grants or Agreements Officer the award number and CLIN/SLIN/ACRN information (if applicable).

 Closeout of Awards

 The Defense Contract Management Agency (DCMA) closes out grants for-profit entities and the ONR regional offices handle the final administrative closeout of grants and cooperative agreements for universities and non-profits as outlined below.

 Generally, award closeout is the process of documenting and assuring the fulfillment of the terms and conditions of the award, of certifying awardee compliance with applicable regulations and terms and conditions, and making final disposition of all award by-products—such as final vouchers, reports, patent disclosures and property.
 Though some of the closeout processes are shared, the closeout of grants and cooperative agreements varies in important ways from the closeout of contracts.

 ONR services all of the Department of Defense (DoD) (U.S. Air Force, Army and Navy) as well as NASA, performing a full range of closeout duties, including subsets of the overall process.
 Generally speaking, the type of delegation ONR receives from the buying command will drive the type of closeout-related documents.
 For example, under a "voucher only" delegation, ONR would not be required to assure that a final patent report had been received.
 Information outlined below focuses generically on the entire closeout process.